sbhardwaj7529/LovelyOrdersApp/README.md

 - The calculated average is stored in the cache with a 5-minute expiration time.
 - Finally, it sends the average number of products as a JSON response to the client.

-3.AverageQuantityByProductId: This API view computes the average quantity of a specific product in all orders based on the product_id.
+3. `AverageQuantityByProductId`: This API view computes the average quantity of a specific product in all orders based on the product_id.
 Like AverageProductsInOrders, it also inherits from generics.GenericAPIView.
 The get method does the following:

 - Build a cache key using the product_id, e.g., "average_quantity_1".
 - Check if the average quantity for the specified product is available in the cache.